suryajeetlondhe/flutter_interview_questions/README.md

 functionality that isn’t available in Flutter plugins.

 ---

-108) How do you work with multiple Flutter flavors?
+108.How do you work with multiple Flutter flavors?
+---
 🔥 What Are Flavors in Flutter?
      Flavors are like different versions of the same app — for example:

 Development version (uses test APIs, test ads)